YikFungTsai/DistFL/README.md

+# DistFL
-# DistFL: Distribution-aware Federated Learning for Mobile Scenarios
+Code for the paper _DistFL: Distribution-aware Federated Learning for Mobile Scenarios._